 - 1 cup quinoa cooked (make sure it's hot!)

 - 1/2 teaspoon dark balsamic vinegar

-- 1/2 avocado, pit removed, peeled, sliced into strips
+- 1/2 avocado pit removed, peeled, and sliced into strips

-- 2 large eggs, poach (Need to know how to poach and egg, check out our post How to Make Perfect Poached Eggs )
+- 2 eggs large, poached (Need to know how to poach and egg, check out our post How to Make Perfect Poached Eggs )

 - In a mixing bowl, toss together the quinoa, olive oil, vinegar, salt, tomatoes, and chickpeas.
 Toss just to combine all ingredients together.
 Separate the mixture between two serving bowls.